faezedrx/faezedrx/README.md

 I'm a final year web development student with a passion for learning and staying updated with the latest technologies.
 Here are a few things about me:

 - 🎓 **Education**: Final year student specializing in web development.(I earned a degree in Network and Internet Technology.)
-- 💻 **Skills**: Proficient in HTML, CSS, JavaScript AND PHP.
-Familiar with Python and exploring Streamlit for web app development.
+- 💻 **Skills**: Proficient in HTML, CSS, JavaScript AND PHP $$ Familiar with Python and exploring Streamlit for web app development.
 - 🌐 **Interests**: Always excited about learning new web technologies and frameworks.
 - 🎨 **Design**: Comfortable with Tailwind CSS for efficient and responsive web design.